Goffar the Pict: Sources

+Geoffrey's main source, the Historia Brittonum, does not mention Goffar, but does contain a passage that he expanded into this story: "[Brutus] was exiled on account of the death of Turnus, slain by Aeneas.
+He then went among the Gauls and built a city of the Turones, called Turnis [Tours]".
+The Historia Regum Britanniae instead gives the name Turnus to a nephew of Brutus, and adds the battle with Goffar to explain his death.

+Goffar may have been one of the many characters invented by Geoffrey of Monmouth for the Historia Regum Britanniae.
+However, academic Hans Matter suggested that Geoffrey could have taken the etymological origin story of Tours, and expanded it using traditions about the historical Waiofar of Aquitaine, who is called "Guaifier" in the Chanson de Roland.

 British tradition

 Wace's Roman de Brut (1155) expands on Monmouth's Historia Regum Britanniae, and includes Goffar (also variously spelled Gofar, Gossac, and Gofiers) as the king of Poitiers.
 Medievalist Antoine Le Roux de Lincy believed that Wace intended Goffar to be the fifth century king of Burgundy Gunther.

+John of Hauville's Architrenius (c.
+1184) does not mention Goffar directly, but describes Corineus' massacre of the Aquitanians as "humbling the haughty eloquence of a loquacious people with undaunted arms.
+A complete and decisive victory, undamaged by the shifting tides of war, untroubled by any reversal and marred by no vacillation of fate".

 Layamon's Brut (c.
 1190–1215) has Goffar (Goffare in the Otho manuscript version) as the king of Poitou, and gives the name of his messenger as Goffar's steward Numbert the alderman ("Numberd the man" in Otho).
-It follows the story of Historia Regum Britanniae and Roman de Brut, but has Corineus deny the righteousness of the king's frith (both "peace" and law) which emerges as a form of subjegation instead of protection, and also recasts the killing of Numbert in terms of personal honour and retribution.
+It follows the story of Historia Regum Britanniae and Roman de Brut, but has Corineus deny the righteousness of the king's frith (both "peace" and law) which emerges as a form of subjugation instead of protection, and also recasts the killing of Numbert in terms of personal honour and retribution.

 Peter Langtoft's Chronicle (written before his death around 1305) has Goffar as "Gofforre" (or Goffre, Goffor, or Goffore), king of "Payters" (Poitiers).
 It says that Brutus arrived in Aquitaine, which they called "Paytewe" (Poitou) at the time.
 It gives the name of Subardus as "Suard" (or "Sward"), and Imbertus as Ymbert, who is Goffar's men's "chieftain by common agreement".

 John Hardyng's Chronicle (1437) has Goffar as "Goffore" as king of "Aquitayne that Guyen now is" (Guyenne), who fights with Brutus and Corineus hand to hand before retreating to "Gaule ... that now is Fraunce".